ansys/pystk/doc/source/api/ansys/stk/core/graphics/IPointBatchPrimitive.rst

 IPointBatchPrimitive
 ====================

-.. py:class:: IPointBatchPrimitive
+.. py:class:: ansys.stk.core.graphics.IPointBatchPrimitive

    object

    Render one or more points in the 3D scene.
 Each point in the batch has a unique position and an optional color.
 All points in the batch share the same pixel size.
 For best performance, avoid creating lots of batches with only a few points each...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IPointBatchPrimitive

 Overview
 --------